yjlo123/runtime-tutorial/raw.md

 drw 0 0 1
 ```

-You can find there is a black area in the above IDE.
-After clicking the `run` button, you will see a white dot drawn on the left-top corner.
+You can find there is a black area on the right of the above editor.
+After clicking the `run` button, you will see a white dot drawn on the top-left corner.

-The origin of the canvas is at the left-top, and column/row numbers are zero-based.
+The origin of the canvas is at the top-left, and column/row numbers are zero-based.

 For instance, `drw 0 2 1` means filling the dot on column 0 (1st column) row 2 (3rd row) with white (`1`).